 Whether you are an accidental or intentional landlord, you will need to address the issue of tax on rental income.
 With property prices spiralling over recent years tax on rental income has become a hot topic with HMRC and the Government who are attempt to slow down house price increases with changes to how tax is charged on rental income.

 If you are a landlord collecting rental income then the amount of tax you pay is actually based on your rental profits.
 Your rental profits, put simply, is the amount of money you make after you deduct allowable costs from the rent you receive, we’ll explore this below.
 The amount of tax you pay on your rental profits depends on how much you make and your personal circumstances.

-How to Work out Your Rental Profits
+How to Work out Your Rental Income

-The first step is to add up the amount of rent you have collected from your tenants.
+When you work out your tax on rental income, the first step is to add up the amount of rent you have collected from your tenants.
 This will typically be the amount the tenant agreed to pay in accordance with their tenancy agreement, but it may include anything else you needed to charge them for such as:

 - the use of furniture

 - charges for additional services you give such as:

 - cleaning of communal areas

 Deduct Your Allowable Expenses from Your Rental Income